isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-oil-stains-from-wall-paint/index.md

 Sprayer for Latex Paint
 ### 2. Cornstarch
 Prepare a cornstarch paste in a bold.
 Spread the paste over the oil-stained area and leave it for 10 minutes to quench.
-Then clean to dryness using a wet cloth.�Do not scratch the cornstarch paste during removal.
+Then clean to dryness using a wet cloth.Do not scratch the cornstarch paste during removal.
 ### 3. Aloe Vera gel
 Prepare Aloe Vera extract in a mortar and squeeze through a sieve to form a thick viscous liquid.
 Dilute the extract with little water.
 Then, spread the Aloe Vera over the oil-stained surface and leave it for 5 minutes to cure.
 The clean the residue with clean water.